eclipse-californium/californium/MIGRATION_HINTS_4.md

 Using the `DTLS.APPLICATION_AUTHORIZATION_TIMEOUT` removes now connections with anonymous clients after that timeout, if the application doesn't authorize them using the `ApplicationAuthorizer`.

+The `PskSecretResult` supports now to optional destroy the `SecretKey`.
+This enables to implement a `PskStore` returning `SecretKey`without cloning them.

 ### Element-Connector-TCP-Netty:

 ### Californium-Core: